Banbury-inc/NeuraNet/Artificial_Intelligence/readme.md

 If it's knowledge, it can be probably added on to a large model.
 If it's a skill, it can probably be kept separate and placed into their own individual models.

+## Athena Features

+* 100% biometric log-in system
+* Decentralized file sharing powered by cutting edge AI relay server for a fully asynchronous and autonomous file management experience
+* Powerful algorithms to enable unrivaled performance and reliability
+* Fully Autonomous AI Assistant powered by our AI relay server.
+* Implementation of a remote access tunnel allows for seamless connection via NAT (Network Address Translation) devices such as Iphones connected via cellular data.

 ## To-do

 * based on the prompt, create an itinerary of tasks that will be completed until the end goal is complete.